bizz84/nested-navigation-demo-flutter/README.md

 ![](screenshots/multiple-navigators-BottomNavigationBar-animation.gif)

-This project shows how to build a Flutter app with a bottom navigation bar, and independent navigation stacks for each tab.
+In this example each tab has its own navigation stack.
+This is so that we don’t lose the navigation history when switching tabs.

 This is a very common use case for a lot of apps.

-How is it built?
+**How is it built?**

 - Create an app with a `Scaffold` and a `BottomNavigationBar`.
 - In the `Scaffold` body, create a `Stack` with one child for each tab.